MocaCDev/extras/python/yal_lang/README.md

   -- print_value will just print to the console.
 Also known as "print" within python print_value(name)
   -- This is a if statement
-  -- Notice, we say "if not value of", which is the same as "if not name" within python -- "is equal to" is the same as "==" within python -- "then" is used to indicate the start of the "if" statement within yal if not value of name is equal to 'aidan' then
+  -- Notice, we say "if not value of name", which is the same as "if not name" within python -- "is equal to" is the same as "==" within python -- "then" is used to indicate the start of the "if" statement within yal if not value of name is equal to 'aidan' then